 user.password.empty=User Password cannot be empty.

-user.password.size=User Password length must of between 6 and 15.
+user.password.size=User Password length must be between 6 and 15.

 user.password.space=Password must not have spaces.